How to grow a tree from seed

 - Put some stones at the bottom of the pot and fill it almost to the top with compost.

 - Plant the seeds about 2cm deep, then press down the compost and water it thoroughly.

 - Put the pot outside in a shady corner.
 Cover the top with wire mesh to stop birds and animals getting to the seeds.

 - Check it every week to make sure the soil hasn’t dried out.
 Be careful not to over-water it.

 - As the seed starts to sprout in spring, keep an eye on the growth.
-Re-pot the shoot into larger pots as it grows and once it reaches 40cm find a suitable place to transfer it into the ground.
+Re-pot the shoot into larger pots as it grows.
+Once it reaches 40cm, find a suitable place to transfer it into the ground.

 - As your seeds start to grow, keep them sheltered during winter to protect them from frost.

 - When your sapling is ready to plant in the ground, follow our step by step planting guide.